Indigenous languages of the Americas: Language stock proposals

 Hypothetical language-family proposals of American languages are often cited as uncontroversial in popular writing.
 However, many of these proposals have not been fully demonstrated, or even demonstrated at all.
 Some proposals are viewed by specialists in a favorable light, believing that genetic relationships are very likely to be established in the future (for example, the Penutian stock).
-Other proposals are more controversial with many linguists believing that some genetic relationships of a proposal may be demonstrated but much of it undemonstrated (for example, Hokan–Siouan, which, incidentally, Edward Sapir called his "wastepaper basket stock").
+Other proposals are more controversial, with many linguists believing that some genetic relationships of a proposal may be demonstrated but much of it undemonstrated (for example, Hokan–Siouan, which Edward Sapir called his "wastepaper basket stock").
 Still other proposals are almost unanimously rejected by specialists (for example, Amerind).
 Below is a (partial) list of some such proposals: